Submit a request to facilities management to have work performed promplty.

 - Recycling baskets will be emptied on Tuesday & Thursday.

-- Garbage/Rubbish baskets will be emptied on Monday, Wednesday & Friday.
+- Garbage/Rubbish baskets will be emptied on Monday, Wednesday, and Friday.

 Where should I place my recyclables for pickup?